MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/handle-custom-forms.md

 1. Deploy a **Write to Excel worksheet** action and write the customer's name in the first column of the first available spreadsheet row.

     All the form inputs are stored in the **CustomFormData** custom object variable.
-To access the value of a specific element of the custom object, use the following notation: **CustomFormData['ElementID']**.
+To access the value of a specific element of the custom object, use the following notation: **%CustomFormData['ElementID']%**.

     > [!NOTE]
     > You can find more information regarding custom objects in [Advanced data types](../variable-data-types.md#advanced-data-types)